 Asking what content she would produce, her response befitted the rest of her philosophy: “I think videos are a lot more helpful than photos.
 In terms of powerlifting, people would film most of what they do.
 It’s because, for us, watching back, you’re looking at your technique and speed.
 I think a picture is such a snapshot-second and you can look a certain way one minute and completely different the next.
 Videos have been more helpful in conceptualising a body image.
 I don’t know why it is.
 Maybe it’s because you can see a person moving.”

-Her feed, her approach, her mindset – for Jones, all were functional.
+Her feed, her approach, her mindset – for her, all were functional.

 An academic perspective

-This idea of shifting the focus from aesthetic to function pervaded Jones’ interview.
+This idea of shifting the focus from aesthetic to function pervaded the interview.
 Hoping to better understand how we occupy our bodies, I reached out to developmental psychologist, Dr. Elizabeth Nixon, in the Trinity School of Psychology.
-Understanding how our self-concept develops and solidifies throughout adolescence into young adulthood is pertinent in the field, and seemed particularly relevant to the shifts Jones had experienced.
+Understanding how our self-concept develops and solidifies throughout adolescence into young adulthood is pertinent in the field, and seemed particularly relevant to the shifts the student I spoke to had experienced.

 Dr. Nixon explained that much of the literature to this point addressing body conceptualisation has been lacking and requires better, more thorough research assumptions.
 The idea that body satisfaction must arise from what one looks like, rather than what one is capable of, is an idea that has moulded the lens of what ‘body image’ is.